 We will advise you on the areas where you are allowed to fly and show you the best aerial photography techniques.

-I’ve had the opportunity to work with and help countless photographers in Iceland over the last years:
+We have had the opportunity to work with and help countless photographers in Iceland over the last years:

-Active volcanoes, endless glaciers, wildflowers, black sand beaches, mountains & fjords, puffins, skies colored by the midnight sun…Iceland is a paradise for photographers for good reason.
+Active volcanoes, endless glaciers, wildflowers, black sand beaches, mountains & fjords, puffins, skies colored by the midnight sun… Iceland is a paradise for photographers for good reason.
 It’s very easy to feel like you’re in a fantasy world when you see and shoot in all these breathtaking locations, and this trip will help you discover all the spectacular things that Iceland has to offer.

 Iceland is one of the first places I started shooting when I first picked up a camera many years ago.
 I fell so profoundly in love with everything on the island that I’ve traveled there every year since that initial trip.
-Iceland is our signature photo tour for many reasons, and in this trip, you’ll discover the magic of Iceland at its best!
+Iceland is our signature photo tour for many reasons, and on this trip, you’ll discover the magic of Iceland at its best!